 Basset Hounds are highly loyal and devoted.
 They are inquisitive and follow their noses, even if it gets them in trouble.
 If you have a Basset, you’ll need to keep your trash out of reach.

 This breed originally came from Belgium and France.
-It was bred as a human hunting partner because their noses make them great navigators.
+It was bred as human hunting partner because their noses make them great navigators.

 Basset Hounds are heavy shredders that need daily brushing to remove loose hair.